Abby Fisher

-Abby Fisher, sometimes spelled as Abbie Fisher (1831 – 1915) was an American former slave from South Carolina who earned her living as a pickle manufacturer in San Francisco and published the second known cookbook by a Black woman in the United States, after Malinda Russell's Domestic Cook Book: Containing a Careful Selection of Useful Receipts for the Kitchen (1866).
+Abby Fisher, sometimes spelled as Abbie Fisher (c.
+1831 – 1915) was an American former slave from South Carolina who earned her living as a pickle manufacturer in San Francisco and published the second known cookbook by a Black woman in the United States, after Malinda Russell's Domestic Cook Book: Containing a Careful Selection of Useful Receipts for the Kitchen (1866).
 Abby Fisher's book, What Mrs. Fisher Knows About Old Southern Cooking, was published in 1881 by the Women's Cooperative Printing Office in San Francisco.

 Personal life

 Abby Clifton was born in Orangeburg, South Carolina to Andrew James, a white farmer, and Abbie Clifton, a slave, in June 1831.
 Although listed in the US Census as French, her father was more likely an American citizen of French Huguenot origin; in giving her Census account, Abby may have assumed he came from France after hearing him speak French at home.
-Prior to the 1860 Census in South Carolina, Abby had moved to Mobile, Alabama.
+Before the 1860 Census in South Carolina, Abby had moved to Mobile, Alabama.
 She married Alexander C. Fisher, likely around 1859.

-The 1880 Census in San Francisco notes that she was 48 years old at the time, corroborating an 1831 birthday (she had not yet celebrated her birthday in 1880).
+The 1880 Census in San Francisco notes that she was 48 years old during that period, corroborating an 1830 or 1831 birthday.
 Her race was listed as "Mu.," short for mulatto, or mixed-race.
 Her occupation is written as "cook", while her husband, Alexander C. Fisher, is "Pickle and Preserve Manfr".
-They had four children living in the household, Benjamin (16), Eliza (12), Jennie (10), and Mary (3), though Abby Fisher's book notes in her "Pap for Infant Diet" recipe that she also had seven other children: "I have given birth to eleven children and raised them all, and nursed them with this diet."
-She is buried in Cypress Lawn Memorial Park in Colma, California.
+She went through a lot of troubles and adversities because she was "mulatto" (mixed) She and her husband had four children living in the household, Benjamin (16), Eliza (12), Jennie (10), and Mary (3), though Abby Fisher's book notes in her "Pap for Infant Diet" recipe that she also had seven other children: "I have given birth to eleven children and raised them all, and nursed them with this diet."